Getting started with Uptrace and OpenTelemetry

 PostgreSQL

-Uptrace also requires PostgreSQL database to store metadata such as metric names and alerts.
-Usually, the PostgreSQL database only takes few megabytes of disk space.
+Uptrace also requires a PostgreSQL database to store metadata such as metric names and alerts.
+Typically, the PostgreSQL database requires only a few megabytes of disk space.

-After installing PostgreSQL, you can create uptrace database like this:
+After installing PostgreSQL, you can create database like this:

-When started, Uptrace will connect to the PostgreSQL database specified in uptrace.yml config and will automatically create required tables and views.
+On startup, Uptrace connects to the PostgreSQL database specified in the uptrace.yml configuration file and automatically creates the required tables and views.

 pg: